jdede/inet-showcases/_docs/wireless/sensornetwork/index.md

 </p>
 <!--internal video recording, zoom 20.28, animation speed none, playback speed 1.698, normal run, crop 50 50 130 130-->

 `sensor3` starts sending preambles, while the other nodes are asleep.
 All of them wake up before the end of the preamble transmission. (note that the preamle is transmitted in chunks ?).
 When the nodes are awake, they receive the preamble, and receive the data packet as well at the physical layer (the mac discards it if it is not for them).
 Then the gateway sends it to the server.
+Note that all nodes receive the preables and the data packet as well.

 ### X-MAC